 How to use the Unix timestamp converter (or Unix epoch converter)

-The main way to use the Unix time converter is to convert back and forth any Unix time to/from regular date.
-It can also be used as a world clock but we recommend the time zone converter for such purpose.
-We will now explain how to do both things and comment on some tips and tricks to take into account.
+The main way to use the Unix time converter is to convert back and forth any Unix time to/from a regular date.
+It can also be used as a world clock, but we recommend the time zone converter for such a purpose.
+We will now explain how to do both things and comment on some tips and tricks to consider.

 To use the Unix time converter, the procedure is simple:

 - Find the epoch time or the date you want to convert from